technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

     knowledge asset added to the agent.

     ![A screenshot of a chat AI-generated content may be incorrect.](./media/image79.png)

+>![Alert] The Publish option is not working currently.
+So the next step cannot be done.
 15. Select **Publish** and wait till the agent is published.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image80.png)

-## Exercise 8 - Implement Multi agent orchestration in Copilot Studio
+## Supplementry - Exercise 8 - Implement Multi agent orchestration in Copilot Studio

+>![Alert] This exercise can be performed when the Leave Management agent is published.

 Rather than relying on a single agent to do everything—or managing disconnected agents in silos—organizations can now build multi-agent